 - a program requirement for those professions that require a minimum level of work experience to receive accreditation.

-A variety of contexts can be used for WIL including: on or off campus, face-to-face, or online; office-based, clinical, or field-work; and be either paid or unpaid.
+A variety of contexts can be used for WIL, including: on or off campus, face-to-face or online; office-based, clinic-based or field work; and paid or unpaid.

 WIL must be:

 - designed to integrate theory with practice and involve authentic engagement with partner organisations;

 - purposefully aligned to and assessed against program and course learning outcomes;

 - undertaken with a partner organisation, with the partner involved in the delivery of the WIL activity; and

 - supervised in a work learning context with the active engagement of the partner organisation.